StormCommerce/Storm.API-client-php/README.md

  * certification_password: The password to the certificate obtained from Enferno
  * redis_path: Your address to redis server, e.g. tcp://127.0.0.1:6379
  * app_path: path to application encryption key
- * base_url: The base URL to the STORM API
+ * base_url: The base URL to the Storm API
  * image_url: The URL to the image bucket, often on azure.
-Obtained from Enferno
+Obtained from Storm
  * expose_path: Path to your expose directory, this is used for entity resolving, operation mapping (GET/POST) and auto completion in IDE (standard PHP doc format)
  * middlewares: If any middlewares are used, configure them here.
  */